USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `CTM_MOSAIC [default N]`<a id=CTM_MOSAIC></a>
     Y/N setting to ouput land use specific deposition velocities and fluxes.
 This option is only available when using the STAGE deposition module.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `CTM_STAGE_P22 [default: N]`<a id=CTM_FST></a>
-   Y/N setting to select the land use specific implementation of the Pleim et al. 2022 and v5.4 M3Dry aerosol deposition parameterization in the STAGE deposition option.
+   Y/N setting to select the land use specific implementation of the Pleim et al. 2022 aerosol deposition parameterization in the STAGE deposition option.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `CTM_STAGE_E20 [default: Y]`<a id=CTM_FST></a>
    Y/N setting to select the land use specific and modal implementation of the Emerson et al. 2020 aerosol deposition parameterization in the STAGE deposition option.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `CTM_STAGE_S22 [default: N]`<a id=CTM_FST></a>